baudm/ngse-manuscript/README.md

 **<sup>1</sup>** There are different versions of the template.
 One version uses a sans serif font, while another uses Times New Roman.
 Other than the base point size of 12pt, the sizes used for section headings are inconsistent.

 ## FAQ
+### How is the manuscript type (thesis, dissertation) determined?
+It is inferred from the `\Degree`.
+Note that the string comparison is case-sensitive.
+Make sure to input "Master..." or "Doctor..."

+### Can I use a bib style other than APA or IEEE?
+Yes.
+Remove the `apa` or `ieee` option from the `manuscript` document class, then configure `biblatex` as desired.

 ### Why are links in the document enclosed in boxes?
 This is the default behavior of `hyperref`.
 The boxes are visible only on-screen; they do not appear in print.
 You may specify `colorlinks` to color the link text instead of showing boxes, or `hidelinks` to fully disable any visual link styling.

-### What is `\sschapter{...}`?
-It is *essentially* `\chapter{...}`, but it ensures that chapter titles are always single-spaced regardless of the global line spacing (1.5 or double).

-### Can I use a bib style other than APA or IEEE?
-Yes.
-Remove the `apa` or `ieee` option from the `manuscript` document class, then configure `biblatex` as desired.

 ### Can I use package *X* instead of `biblatex`, `cleveref`, etc.?
 The packages *required* in the `manuscript` class are required.
 These are generally the *go-to* packages used by most documents.
 The packages in `main.tex` are recommended but not required and can be replaced.
 However, some of these packages are preconfigured by the `manuscript` class for your convenience.

 ### What should I do if I have a specific formatting requirement not covered by the template (e.g. multiple advisers)?
 You can directly edit the preliminary pages under `prelim_pages/`, or modify the `\printpreliminarypages` command either directly or by declaring it.
 The `manuscript` class should handle most cases well.

-### How is the manuscript type (thesis, dissertation) determined?
-It is inferred from the `\Degree`.
-Note that the string comparison is case-sensitive.
-Make sure to input "Master..." or "Doctor..."

 ## License
 This project is licensed under the Apache License 2.0.
 See `LICENSE` for details.